Last Updated on 17 March 2025 by Cycloscope

 Also, consider what types of roads you’ll tackle.
 If you plan to stay on tar for most of the time then a gravel will do great, also some light off-road would be welcomed and enjoyable to cycle.

 If instead, you expect sandy or rocky roads, or in general terrible trail conditions, resorting to a gravel would just give you pain and stress.
-Get something with fatter tires and a geometry more adapt to off-road riding.
+Get something with fatter tires and a geometry more adapted to off-road riding.

 5 best gravel bikes for touring and bikepacking